LLNL/llnl.github.io/about/faq.md

 Before contributing, please contact [open-source@llnl.gov](mailto:open-source@llnl.gov) with your idea or if you have questions about whether your proposed content requires the LLNL review and release process.

-### How do I remove my repo from the LLNL organization and this website?

-A project may no longer actively be developed, or it may outgrow a single repo and require its own organization.
-A repo’s status (e.g., Public Private, Archived) is managed in GitHub (`settings#danger-zone`) via Settings > Manage Access > Who has access / manage > Danger Zone.
+### What should I do if my repo is no longer actively developed/maintained?

 1. Remove your repo’s topic tags (e.g., `math-physics`), which connect it to this website’s browsable categories.
 Also remove the `radiuss` tag, if applicable.

 2. Submit a pull request [updating the `input_lists.json` file](https://github.com/LLNL/llnl.github.io/blob/master/_explore/input_lists.json) to remove your repo’s name.

-3. To replace your repo with a new one (e.g., new name, new organization), follow the steps above for adding the repo to the LLNL organization.
+3. Change your repo's status via Settings > Manage Access > Who has access > Manage > Danger Zone > Archive this repository (`settings#danger-zone`).
+Contact [open-source@llnl.gov](mailto:open-source@llnl.gov) if for some reason GitHub won't let you complete this step.

+### My repo has grown.
+How do I move it out of the LLNL organization?

+The process to transfer organizational ownership is straightforward.
+Please be sure to follow the two additional steps so the repo can still be cataloged on this website.

+1. Transfer your repo's ownership via Settings > Manage Access > Who has access > Manage > Danger Zone > Transfer (`settings#danger-zone`).

+2. Submit a pull request [updating the `input_lists.json` file](https://github.com/LLNL/llnl.github.io/blob/master/_explore/input_lists.json) to add the new organization/repo’s name.

+3. Retain topic tags (e.g., `math-physics`) to connect it to this website’s browsable categories, including the `radiuss` tag, if applicable.

 ### How do I contribute to an LLNL repo?